Hymn to Zeus of Mount Dicte

 As part of the festivities celebrating the annual rebirth of Zeus in the Dikteon cave, the worshippers sang the Hymn to Dictaean Zeus.
-Dictaean Zeus (or Dikteon Zeus or Diktaion Zeus) is the Zeus of Mt Dicte.
+Dictaean Zeus is the Zeus of Mount Dicte.

 In the excavation of Palakastro, an inscription bearing the Hymn to Dictaean Zeus was found, broken into many pieces.
 At Palaikastro, as at Praisos, there were sanctuaries which probably operated under the control of the central sacred cave of East Crete where Zeus was born according to myth, the Dicteon Cave.

 The inscription, now in Heraklion Archaeological Museum, is dated to the 2nd-3rd c.
 AD.
 On the basis of the language used, this is an older text, perhaps dating to the 4th-3rd c.
 BC, based in turn on an even earlier text, now lost.

 According to Michalis Tiverios, Professor of Classical Archaeology at the Aristotle University of Thessaloniki, the hymn was sung by naked youths, dancing orgiastically and clashing their bronze shields in imitation of the legendary Curetes who guarded the holy infant, concealing his cries from his father Cronus by dancing noisily and beating their shields.